-See more guidance at Grants Management System: www.education.ne.gov/gms2/
+Additional guidance can be found within the Grants Management System: www.education.ne.gov/gms2/

 Reallocation of Perkins Funds

 Federal funds that are not applied for as of September 1 of the current fiscal year will be reallocated by formula for use during the following fiscal year to LEAs with applications approved for federal funding.
 The Perkins Act does not allow LEAs to carry forward cost charged to the grant to the next year.